ScanMountGoat/xc3_lib/DEVELOPMENT.md

 debug = true
 ```

+Some projects have [tracing](https://github.com/tokio-rs/tracing) support for profiling with `#[tracing::instrument]`.
+This can be used to generate spans, which are helpful for understanding the performance of multithreaded code. xc3_viewer can use `tracing-chrome` to generate JSON reports that are viewable using https://ui.perfetto.dev/.

 ## GPU Debugging
 [RenderDoc](https://renderdoc.org/) is a powerful GPU debugging tool.
 RenderDoc can be used to debug rendering and graphics API usage issues not only in projects like xc3_wgpu and xc3_viewer but even the game itself running under an emulator like Ryujinx.